Curriculum By Grade

 Grade 3

 Language Arts: Sentence structure, word types, punctuation & spelling are taught through multidisciplinary methods.
-Hebrew Stories and Ancient History tie into multiple subjects.
+Stories of the Hebrew people tie into multiple subjects.

 Mathematics: Multiplication tables, measurement, time, patterns, carrying & borrowing are taught using multidisciplinary methods.
 The class building project reinforces this work.